HumanOsv/Automaton/README.md

 After a successful run of the program, several output files will be generated in your working directory.

 	01Final_coords.xyz         : Final coordinates XYZ file format of each species ordered less energy at higher energy.
 	02Duplicate_coords.xyz     : Candidates that are a duplicate of a candidate in the population, in XYZ file format.
 	Output.log                 : Print summary information after each set of this many iterations.
+	PostCoords-NumberCycle.xyz : Local optimization for each structure.
+	PreCoords-NumberCycle.xyz  : Non-optimized structures.